lberrocal8/lberrocal8/README.md

 ### 💥 About me
 I'm a frontend and backend developer.
 I currently build frontend and backend projects using languages like JavaScript, TypeScript, and Python.
 I'm now working on personal projects with ReactJS and Next.JS for the front-end and Flask and Express.JS for the back-end.
 I can manage authentication methods, connections with different ORMs, states, shared storage, and the creation of REST APIs.
 Additionally, I can handle relational databases such as PostgreSQL, SQL Server, and MySQL, as well as non-relational databases like MongoDB.

-- 🔭 I’m currently working on personal projects in differents ranks of diffucult, for I can improve my skills and knowledge.
-- 🌱 I’m currently learning:
-  - Angular.
-  - Microservices Architecture.
-- 💬 Ask me about anything.
-I'm happy to help.

 ### ⭐My skills include
 #### Languages
 ![Static Badge](https://img.shields.io/badge/JavaScript-yellow?style=flat-square&logo=javascript&logoColor=white)